Precise asymptotics of the spin $+2$ Teukolsky field in the Kerr black hole interior: Introduction

 \subsubsection{Strong Cosmic Censorship conjecture}

-The Strong Cosmic Censorship (SCC) conjecture was formulated by Penrose in \cite{sccpenrose}, and, in its rough version, states the following : \begin{conj}[Strong Cosmic Censorship conjecture, rough version] The maximal globally hyperbolic developpement (MGHD) of generic initial data for the Einstein equations is inextendible. \end{conj} In other words, this conjecture states that the unphysical, non-deterministic behavior of spacetimes with non-empty Cauchy horizons (for example Kerr and Reissner-Nordström spacetimes) is non-generic, and thus vanishes upon small perturbations.
+The Strong Cosmic Censorship (SCC) conjecture was formulated by Penrose in \cite{sccpenrose}, and, in its rough version, states the following : \begin{conj}[Strong Cosmic Censorship conjecture, rough version] The maximal globally hyperbolic development (MGHD) of generic initial data for the Einstein equations is inextendible. \end{conj} In other words, this conjecture states {that the failure of determinism in} spacetimes with non-empty Cauchy horizons (for example Kerr and Reissner-Nordström spacetimes) is non-generic, and vanishes upon small perturbations.
 See \cite{christo, chruscc} for more modern versions of the SCC conjecture.

 A fundamental question in SCC is the regularity for which the MGHD of initial data should be inextendible.
 The $C^0$ formulation of SCC was disproved in Kerr by Dafermos and Luk \cite{stabC0}.
 They showed that generic perturbations of the interior of Kerr still present a Cauchy horizon across which the metric is continuously extendible.
 They also argued that the perturbed Cauchy horizon may be a so-called weak null singularity, which is a singularity weaker than a spacelike curvature singularity as in Schwarzschild.
 For references on weak null singularities, see \cite{weakluk}, \cite{weakvdm}.
 See \cite{sbierskiholo} for a link between weak null singularities and the $C^{0,1}_{loc}$ formulation of SCC.